cowdao-grants/cow-fee/README.md

 forge verify-contract <fee-module-address> COWFeeModule --chain-id <chain-id> --etherscan-api-key $ETHERSCAN_API_KEY --constructor-args $(cast abi-encode "constructor(address,address,address,address,bytes32,address,uint256)" $SETTLEMENT $TARGET_SAFE $WRAPPED_NATIVE_TOKEN $KEEPER $APP_DATA $RECEIVER $MIN_OUT)
 ```

+### Validate deployment parameters

+The module may be redeployed often to update its parameters.
-You can compare the parameters of a new module with those of the module that is currently registered in the CoW multisig responsible for fee withdrawals.
+If there's already a past deployment, it's helpful to compare the parameters of a new deployment with the current one.
+This can be done with the following script:

 ```sh
 yarn ts-node compare-deployments.ts --network <network name> <address of the newly deployed module>